 But I highly recommend that you start with the first link listed below to learn an important principle for teaching this subject to children with autism.

-Teaching arithmetic to children with autism is simple and do-able if you follow some key principles that I'll explain here.
-Following these guidelines will make this subject easier to understand and will help to ensure your child's success in learning math.
+Teaching this important subject to children with autism is simple and do-able if you follow some key principles.
+Following these guidelines will make this subject easier to understand and will help to ensure your child's success in learning the basics and more.

-Once he had a better understanding of basic math concepts, I started working on helping him memorize math facts.
-Go here for ideas on how to help your child learn these facts.
+Once he had a better understanding of basic arithmetic concepts, I started working on helping him memorize addition math facts.
+Check out this article for ideas on how to help your child learn these facts.

 After she has memorized the addition facts, the next step is to teach her to add two digits to one digit.
 Learning this skill brought us to a pitfall that I want to warn you about.
 It’s a problem that I think is unique to autism.

-That pitfall can continue on as she learns to add two digits to two digits.
+The pitfall you might encounter when your child is learning to add two digits to one digit can continue on as she learns to add two digits to two digits.
 But patience and persistence and lots of practice are key here.
+Check out this article to learn more.

 Follow along as I continue to write new articles designed to help you teach this subject to your child.
 So be sure to check back again to find more ideas.